mbalous/blog/portable_ssl_imap_smtp.md

-# Processing Email in Go using Python
+# Solid IMAP & SMTP in Go using Python
 #### Posted May 3rd, 04:26 PM

 ### Intro